-2.22.
+2.23.
 "Disabled Participant" means:

-- (a) A Participant whose employment or, in the case of a Participant who is an Outside Director or Director Emeritus, a Participant whose service as an Outside Director or Director Emeritus, is terminated by reason of Disability; - (b) The duly-appointed legal guardian of an individual described in Section 2.22(a) acting on behalf of such individual.
+- (a) A Participant whose employment or, in the case of a Participant who is an Outside Director or Director Emeritus, a Participant whose service as an Outside Director or Director Emeritus, is terminated by reason of Disability; - (b) The duly-appointed legal guardian of an individual described in Section 2.23(a) acting on behalf of such individual.

-- 2.23.
-"Domestic Relations Order" means any judgment, decree or order (including approval of a property settlement agreement) which: - (a) Relates to the provision of child support, alimony payments or marital property rights to a spouse or former spouse of a Participant; and - (b) Is made pursuant to a State domestic relations law (including a community property law). - 2.24.
-"Eligible Comcast Employee" means an employee of a Participating Company described in Section 2.24(a) through 2.24(e) below, provided that except as otherwise designated by the Administrator, in the case of an employee of the Company or a subsidiary of the Company (other than NBCUniversal), such individual's Compensation is administered under the Company's common payroll system, and in the case of an employee of NBCUniversal, such individual's Compensation is administered under NBCUniversal's common payroll system: - (a) For the 2012 Plan Year, each employee of a Participating Company who was an Eligible Employee under the rules of the Plan as in effect on December 31, 2011, including employees who are Comcast-legacy employees of NBCUniversal. - (b) For the 2013 Plan Year, (i) each employee of a Participating Company other than NBCUniversal and (ii) each employee of NBCUniversal described in Section 2.24(a), provided that in each case, such employee has an Annual Rate of Pay of \$200,000 or more as of both (iii) the date on which an Initial Election is filed with the Administrator for the 2013 Plan Year and (iv) January 1, 2013. - (c) For Plan Years beginning on and after January 1, 2014, (i) each employee of a Participating Company other than NBCUniversal and (ii) each employee of NBCUniversal described in Section 2.24(a) whose Compensation was administered under NBCUniversal's common payroll system as of December 31, 2013, provided that in each case, such employee has an Annual Rate of Pay of \$250,000 or more as of both (iii) the date on which an Initial Election is filed with the Administrator and (iv) the first day of the calendar year in which such Initial Election is filed. - (d) Each Grandfathered Employee who is an employee of a Participating Company other than NBCUniversal. - (e) Each New Key Employee who is an employee of a Participating Company other than NBCUniversal. - 2.25.
-"Eligible Employee" means: - (a) Each Eligible Comcast Employee; - (b) Each Eligible NBCU Employee; and - (c) Each other employee of a Participating Company who is designated by the Administrator, in its discretion, as an Eligible Employee.
+- 2.24.
+"Domestic Relations Order" means any judgment, decree or order (including approval of a property settlement agreement) which: - (a) Relates to the provision of child support, alimony payments or marital property rights to a spouse or former spouse of a Participant; and - (b) Is made pursuant to a State domestic relations law (including a community property law). - 2.25.
+"Eligible Comcast Employee" means an employee of a Participating Company described in Section 2.25(a) through 2.25(e) below, provided that except as otherwise designated by the Administrator, in the case of an employee of the Company or a subsidiary of the Company (other than NBCUniversal), such individual's Compensation is administered under the Company's common payroll system, and in the case of an employee of NBCUniversal, such individual's Compensation is administered under NBCUniversal's common payroll system: - (a) For the 2012 Plan Year, each employee of a Participating Company who was an Eligible Employee under the rules of the Plan as in effect on December 31, 2011, including employees who are Comcast-legacy employees of NBCUniversal. - (b) For the 2013 Plan Year, (i) each employee of a Participating Company other than NBCUniversal and (ii) each employee of NBCUniversal described in Section 2.25(a), provided that in each case, such employee has an Annual Rate of Pay of \$200,000 or more as of both (iii) the date on which an Initial Election is filed with the Administrator for the 2013 Plan Year and (iv) January 1, 2013. - (c) For Plan Years beginning on and after January 1, 2014, (i) each employee of a Participating Company other than NBCUniversal and (ii) each employee of NBCUniversal described in Section 2.25(a) whose Compensation was administered under NBCUniversal's common payroll system as of December 31, 2013, provided that in each case, such employee has an Annual Rate of Pay of \$250,000 or more as of both (iii) the date on which an Initial Election is filed with the Administrator and (iv) the first day of the calendar year in which such Initial Election is filed. - (d) Each Grandfathered Employee who is an employee of a Participating Company other than NBCUniversal. - (e) Each New Key Employee who is an employee of a Participating Company other than NBCUniversal. - (f) Each Eligible Comcast Spectacor Employee. - 2.26.
+"Eligible Comcast Spectacor Employee" means: - (a) Each Eligible Comcast Employee who is providing services to Comcast Spectacor under a secondment arrangement between the Company and Comcast Spectacor.